- How do I open an Essential trade account?

 - When do promotional offers begin and end?

-The promotional offers are published 6 times a year: Jan-Feb, Mar-Apr etc. Any promotional offers will become active on the 1st day of the start of the current printed pricelist.
-For instance a product on offer during the May-June pricelist will be available from the 1st of May and will end on the 30th of June (unless the promotion is while promo stock lasts).
-If you place an order before the end of April, then you will not receive the May-June promotions, even if the delivery is in May or June.
-However if you place an orders before the end of June , you will receive the promotions, even if the delivery is after the end of June.
+The promotional offers run 6 times a year: Jan-Feb, Mar-Apr etc. Any promotional offers will become active on the 1st day of the start of the current pricelist.
+For instance a product on offer during the May-June pricelist will be available from the 1st day of May and will end on the last day of June (unless the promotion is while promo stock lasts).
+If you place an order before the 1st of May, then you will not receive the May-June promotional price, even if the delivery is in May or June.
+However if you place an order on or before the end of June, you will receive the promotional price, even if the delivery is in July.
+Please note however that we need to have received your order by closing time on the last working day (week day) during the "life" of a price list in order for you to receive the promotions.
+If we receive the order after this time then the order will be processed during the "life" of the following price list and the promotions will no longer apply.
 See on-line catalogue for current promotional offers.

 - What is an Order Pad?